pearlwu820415/hello-world/README.md

 # hello-world

-first time try
+Hey guys!
-Hi, I'm from Taiwan and living in Manchester.
-I would like to learn coding but I feel like it is not easy at all now.
+I'm from Taiwan and living in Manchester.

+I would like to learn coding but feel like it is not easy at all now.
+Should I go on?